 Antler holds up very well as an inlay or sleeve on a ring.
 We stabilize the antler completely prior to working it into a ring.
 We then seal the antler with a thin layer of enamel to protect it from moisture and damage.
 There is no special care needed for the antler.
 You can wash hands, shower, etc as usual.

-Of course if anything were ever to happen to the antler in your ring, we would refinish, repair, or replace the antler, as that would be covered under our Lifetime Warranty, which is included with the ring.
+Of course if anything were ever to happen to the antler in your ring during the warranty period, we would refinish, repair, or replace the antler.
 Another thing to remember, if the antler does have to be replaced, it will likely look different from the original piece of antler as we are unable to predict what antler will look like from piece to piece.